PlabsAI/Paradiselabs_website/descriptive_files/Product_technical_overview.md

 ## Workflow Explanation

-1. The user interacts with the Veyron Interface, which includes a chat interface (connected to the Consultation Agent), progress view, strategy views, and a live preview.
+1. The user interacts with the Paradiselabs Interface, which includes a chat interface (connected to the Consultation Agent), progress view, strategy views, and a live preview.

 2. User requests are sent to the Backend Server.